The Importance of Vitamin A in Ocular Health

 Wound Healing: Adequate Vitamin A levels enhance the healing process of corneal injuries.

-Mechanisms of Action
+Mechanisms of Action of Vitamin A

 Vitamin A exerts its effects through: